-Matthew Bassett became principal timpanist of the Buffalo Philharmonic Orchestra in 2009.
-A native of Northeast Ohio, Mr. Bassett holds degrees in music performance from both The Cleveland Institute of Music (B.M.) and Cleveland State University (M.M.).
-Highlights of Matt’s performance career have included serving as principal timpanist for the New Zealand Symphony Orchestra in Wellington, New Zealand; performing as percussion soloist with the Cleveland Orchestra, Buffalo Philharmonic, National Repertory Orchestra, and the Canton Symphony; and participating in the US premiere performance of Four4 by John Cage at the Museum of Modern Art in New York City with the composer in attendance.
-Previously, Matt served as principal timpanist for the Cleveland Pops Orchestra, Erie Philharmonic and the Mansfield Symphony.
-Since 1993, he has been principal timpanist and percussionist with Apollo’s Fire (The Cleveland Baroque Orchestra).
-Matt can be heard on numerous commercial recordings with the Buffalo Philharmonic, Cleveland Pops Orchestra, Apollo’s Fire, and the Cleveland Orchestra.
+Matthew Bassett became Principal Timpanist of the Buffalo Philharmonic Orchestra in 2009.
+Highlights of Mr. Bassett’s career have included serving as principal timpanist for the New Zealand Symphony Orchestra; performing as concerto soloist with the Cleveland Orchestra, Buffalo Philharmonic, and the Canton Symphony; and participating in the U.S. premiere performance of Four4 by John Cage with the composer in attendance.
+Since 1993, he has been principal timpanist with Apollo’s Fire (The Cleveland Baroque Orchestra).
+Matt can be heard on many commercial recordings with the Buffalo Philharmonic, Apollo’s Fire, and the Cleveland Orchestra.

 In addition to his orchestral work, Mr. Bassett maintains a busy schedule of solo and chamber performance.
 He has performed solo and collaborative recitals focusing on both classics of the percussion/timpani repertoire and premiere performances of new music.
 Recent appearances include the Buffalo Brass Choir, Buffalo Chamber Players, and “Informally Formal” recital series at Canisius College.